Structure Atomic Skills for Claude Code's Multi-Project Mode

 Atomic Skills:

-FRONT-01-S02: Create a query hook useDashboardData() in /src/hooks/useDashboardData.js that uses useQuery to fetch the primary user stats from GET /api/user/stats.
+FRONT-01-S02: Create a query hook useDashboardData() in /src/hooks/useDashboardData.js.

 Project BACK-01: Pagination Bug Fix

-Objective: Fix incorrect totalPages calculation and off-by-one error in post pagination.
+Objective: Fix totalPages calculation in GET /api/posts.

-Project Context: Node.js/Express API, Sequelize ORM, existing route at routes/posts.js.
+Context: Node.js/Express, Sequelize ORM, route at routes/posts.js.

 Atomic Skills:

-Pass Criteria: Output the exact code lines and file path.
+Pass: Output the exact code lines and file path.

-BACK-01-S02: Correct the totalPages calculation to be Math.ceil(totalCount / limit).
-Ensure the offset for page 1 is 0.
+BACK-01-S02: Correct totalPages to Math.ceil(totalCount / limit).

 ---

-I will now start with Project FRONT-01, Skill S01.
+Start with Project FRONT-01, Skill S01.

 Advanced Patterns: Cross-Project Dependencies and Validation Suites